Spadi0/stmpe1600-rs/README.md

 This driver can:
 - Setup the pins as input, output or interrupt pins.
-- Get/set the state of a specific pin.
+- Read/write to a specific pin.
-- Get/set the state of all the pins at once.
 - Enable interrupt capability.
 - Set the interrupt output polarity.